ChanthMiao/ghc-wiki-mirror/Errors-as-(structured)-values.md

 * A `MsgEnvelope` has a `Severity`, which type reflects the fluid relationship between warnings and errors.
-The `Messages` type simply collects facts about the GHC running program: peeking into the invividual envelope tells us:
+The `Messages` type simply collects facts about the GHC running program: peeking into the individual envelope tells us:
      `a)` If this is an error or a warning;
      `b)` What does this `MsgEnvelope` carries inside its `errMsgDiagnostic`;